Autism-friendly guidelines for visiting Amos Rex

 Someone from the museum staff is often standing or sitting next to the exhibition hall’s automatic doors in the lobby.

 Next to the door, there is a stand with exhibition brochures.
-We recommend that you take a brochure with you when you visit the exhibition.
 It has more information about the artworks and a map of the exhibition.
 There are brochures in Finnish, Swedish and English.
 The brochure is free of charge and you can take it with you or leave it to be recycled.
 The recycling box is a transparent plastic cube.
 It is located at the end of the cloakroom counter.

 You can also find the exhibition brochure on our website.
 If you wish to read it during your visit to the exhibition halls, we recommend that you use the online version as it’s dark in the exhibition: https://galleryguide.amosrex.fi/en/